-AWF will support organizations providing services in the areas of mental and physical health, education, and life skills.
+AWF supports organizations providing services in the areas of mental and physical health, education, and life skills.
 Our objective is to strengthen the network of nonprofits providing effective comprehensive services and eliminating systemic barriers impacting economically vulnerable girls and women.

 Our Issue Areas are Economic Empowerment, Women's Mental Health & Wellbeing, Workforce Development, and Women Veterans.

 Economic empowerment enables individuals to both control their economic situation and improve their economic status.
 Education, assets, and employment are essential for women to break the cycle of generational poverty.

 Women and Girls’ Mental Health & Wellbeing

 Women experiencing generational poverty need mental health care, but this need is one of the most overlooked areas for helping women improve their economic situation.
 Women impacted by poverty are twice as likely to suffer from mental illness.
 Without access to necessary services, becoming economically self-sufficient becomes increasingly difficult.

 Workforce Development improves economic stability for women by improving their workforce skills.
 A well-educated, highly skilled workforce improves the economy and helps women break the cycle of generational poverty.

 In addition to traditional grantmaking, The Atlanta Women's Foundation also produces our own community programs in order to help women tap into their abilities to be strong leaders, deep thinkers, and strategic philanthropists.